 If it’s an older house, the tank may just be worn out.
 This can happen over time.

-How to tell if your septic tank needs to be replaced
+How can I tell if a septic tank needs to be replaced?

 If you are starting to have septic tank problems and you are in an older house, you may be at the point where you need to get a new tank.
 Here are some signs to look out for when it comes to replacing your septic tank.